 The best estimate of the most likely ultimate outcome is used when calculating notified claims.
 This estimate is based upon the facts available at the time, in conjunction with the claims manager's view of likely future developments.
-The total estimate as at 31 December 2022 included within claims outstanding is \$103.7m (2021: \$113.3m).
+The total estimate of IBNR as at 31 December 2023 included within claims outstanding is \$84.5m (2022: \$103.7m).